stolostron/multicloud-operators-deployable/CONTRIBUTING.md

 ## Developer Certificate of Origin

-This repository built with [probot](https://github.com/probot/probot) that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests.
+This repository built with [probot](https://github.com/probot/probot) that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on pull requests.
 It requires all commit messages to contain the `Signed-off-by` line with an email address that matches the commit author.

-## Contributing A Patch
+## Contributing a patch

 1. Submit an issue describing your proposed change to the repo in question.
 1. The [repo owners](OWNERS) will respond to your issue promptly.
-1. Fork the desired repo, develop and test your code changes.
+1. Fork the desired repo, develop, and test your code changes.
 1. Commit your changes with DCO
 1. Submit a pull request.

-## Issue and Pull Request Management
+## Issue and pull request management

 Anyone may comment on issues and submit reviews for pull requests.